hoodiehq/editorial/README.md

 __If you are brand new to Hoodie__ check out our [contribution guide](http://hood.ie/contribute/).
 We’re looking for people of all sorts, so don’t be afraid to get involved.
 If you’re passionate about contributing to a great community, we want you! :gem:

-__If you are brand new to open source (including GitHub)__ first, welcome!
-If you haven’t checked it out yet, [opensource.com](https://opensource.com/resources/what-open-source) has some very helpful introductory resources that will give you a good understanding of the premise of open source and its ecosystem.
+__If you are brand new to open source (including GitHub)__ first, welcome!:tada: If you haven’t checked it out yet, [opensource.com](https://opensource.com/resources/what-open-source) has some very helpful introductory resources that will give you a good understanding of the premise of open source and its ecosystem.

 To be a Hoodie contributor, you will need a GitHub account (which is free for open source), [sign up here](https://github.com/join).
 To get familar with GitHub as an online tool, they have created several tutorials which you can find via [GitHub Guides](https://guides.github.com/).